mrkrd/cochlea/README.rst

 Requirements
 ------------

-Python (2.7)
+- Python (2.7)
-Numpy
+- Numpy
-Scipy
+- Scipy
-Cython
+- Cython
-Pandas
+- Pandas

-matplotlib (optional, for examples) docopt (optional, for the command line scripts) mrlib (optional, for examples and stats)
+- matplotlib (optional, for examples)
+- docopt (optional, for the command line scripts)
+- thorns (optional, for examples and stats)